section-engineering-education/engineering-education/content/articles/getting-experiential-on-a-quarkus-project/index.md

 _**Differences**:_

-- Quarkus relies more on Java Enterprises and Eclipse MicroProfile APIs while Micronaut defines its APIs and is more based on the Spring and Grails frameworks.
+- Quarkus relies more on Java Enterprises and Eclipse MicroProfile APIs, while Micronaut defines its APIs and is more based on the Spring and Grails frameworks.

-- Quarkus also is based on an extension architecture which makes it integrate easily with third-party frameworks while Micronaut has an Aspect-Oriented Programming (AOP) implementation that doesn't use reflection to define cross-cutting concerns.
+- Quarkus is based on an extension architecture which makes it integrate easily with third-party frameworks, while Micronaut has an Aspect-Oriented Programming (AOP) implementation that doesn't use reflection to define cross-cutting concerns.

-> **[GraalVM](https://www.graalvm.org/)**: a high-performance JDK distribution.
+> **[GraalVM](https://www.graalvm.org/)**: A high-performance JDK distribution.
-> Is a high-performance Java Development Kit (JDK) distribution built to quicken the application executions written in Java and other JVM languages.
+Is a high-performance Java Development Kit (JDK) distribution built to quicken the application executions written in Java and other JVM languages.
-> It provides other runtimes for Python, JavaScript, Ruby, and some other popular languages.
+It provides other runtimes for Python, JavaScript, Ruby, and some other popular languages.
-> Availability of polyglot capabilities makes it possible to mix multiple programming languages in a single application while removing call costs of any foreign language.
+Availability of polyglot capabilities makes it possible to mix multiple programming languages in a single application while removing call costs of any foreign language.

-**Quarkus** vs **Microprofile**:
+#### Quarkus vs Microprofile

 _**Similarities**:_